 - Tumor Lysis Syndrome: If there are a large amount of tumor cells in your body prior to treatment, you are at risk for tumor lysis syndrome.
 This happens when the tumor cells die too quickly and their waste overwhelms the body.
 You may be given a medication (allopurinol) and IV fluids to help prevent this.
 If you experience nausea, vomiting, diarrhea or become lethargic (drowsy, sluggish), notify your oncology team right away.
 TLS can affect your kidney function.
 Your provider will monitor your kidney function with blood work.
 Notify your provider if you have little or no urine output.

 This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for 6 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
+Women should use effective birth control during and for 6 months after treatment, even if your menstrual cycle stops.
+Men should use condoms during and for three months after treatment even if believe you are not producing sperm.
+If you have a pregnant partner, you should use condoms during and for 10 days after the last dose.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.
 You should not breastfeed while receiving this medication.